EMV & Restaurant Tips for Credit Cardit Card Processing

-- Use the WiFi connection to place the terminal in a central location in the restaurant, without the worry of too many wires.
+- With the FD-130, you can use the WiFi connection to place the terminal in a central location in the restaurant, without the worry of too many wires.
 All you need is a power source.

-The FD-130 provides a true solution to the EMV problem many restaurants have.
+The FD-150 provides a true solution to the EMV problem many restaurants have.
 Learn more here.

 Use a Full-Featured POS like Clover Mini

 Clover Mini has every feature you’d ever need in a POS system.
 No compromises were made when designing this system, and it shows!
 Merchants have been clamoring for this system for many reasons – most notably the ease of use and simplicity – with all of your data in one easy-to-manage location.
 Get access to upper-level features, like: